Everyone may have this issue, especially when beginning to use Raspberry Pi.

 - Insert an SD card (if possible a different one just flashed with Raspberry Pi OS to exclude any SD card problem).

-- Plug the video cable and the power supply.
+- Plug only the video cable and the power supply.

-If everything works correctly, the issue comes from something you didn’t plugin right now.
+If everything works correctly, the issue comes from something you didn’t plug yet.

-Try to plug each piece of equipment, one at a time, and try again each time.
+Try to plug each piece of equipment, one at a time, and try again after each new add-on.

 If at one point it doesn’t work, you have identified the issue and can check this part or search for help about this.

-Now, if it doesn’t work, even with only the mandatory equipment, there is an issue with the power supply, the SD card, or the motherboard.
+Now, if it doesn’t work, even with only the minimal equipment, there is an issue with the power supply, the SD card, or the motherboard.

 If you already tried everything here, a motherboard issue is possible.